LeBron, Rondo spark Lakers to 112-102 victory over Rockets

 TIP-INS

-Rockets: Danuel House missed the game for what coach Mike D’Antoni said were personal reasons unrelated to COVID-19.
+Rockets: Danuel House missed the game for what D’Antoni said were personal reasons unrelated to COVID-19.
 House had scored 13 points off the bench in Game 2. … This marked the fourth time in D’Antoni’s tenure that Houston split the first two games of a playoff series.
 In the previous three instances, the Game 3 victor went on to win the series.

 UP NEXT